 - ¼ cup sake

-- 2 cups Chicken Stock/Broth (homemade or store bought) (or you can use vegetable stock)
+- 2 cups chicken stock/broth (or use vegetable stock)

 - ½ cup water (add more if needed)